JerBouma/FinanceToolkit/README.md

 ### Understanding Key Economic Indicators

-Get insights into key economic indicators such as the Consumer Price Index (CPI), Gross Domestic Product (GDP), Unemployment Rates and 3-month and 10-year Government Interest Rates.
+Get insights for 60+ countries into key economic indicators such as the Consumer Price Index (CPI), Gross Domestic Product (GDP), Unemployment Rates and 3-month and 10-year Government Interest Rates.
 This is done through the `economics` module and can be used as a standalone module as well by using `from financetoolkit import Economics`.
 For example see a selection of the countries below:

 |      |   Colombia |   United States |   Sweden |   Japan |   Germany |
 |:-----|-----------:|----------------:|---------:|--------:|----------:|